 2. Sleep paralysis

 Sleep paralysis is marked by the ability to not move the body when falling asleep or when waking up from sleeping.
 When sleeping, the body experiences atonia, which is when the body is told to relax and be still.
 However, in sleep paralysis, atonia occurs when waking up or when falling asleep, instead of during sleep.
 In some cases people cannot move or even speak, but they are fully aware of what is going on.
 Sleep paralysis can last for several minutes, but usually goes away on its own.
 Some believe that the problem is common; saying that up to 40% of the population experiences the disorder.
+The good news is it isn’t harmful and certain actions can sometimes help reduce or eliminate sleep paralysis.

 1. Non-24-Hour Sleep-Wake Syndrome